Tom Clancy's Splinter Cell Double Agent

 - 100 % negative mentions

 The monetization aspect of the game has drawn significant criticism, with players feeling misled by advertisements that showcase a superior version while delivering a subpar PC port.
-Many users express frustration over technical issues and a perceived lack of effort from Ubisoft to provide a quality experience, leading to accusations of prioritizing profit over player satisfaction.
-Overall, the monetization strategy is seen as exploitative, capitalizing on nostalgia without delivering a product that meets expectations.
+Many express frustration over technical issues and the lack of support from Ubisoft, suggesting that the company is prioritizing profit over quality and player satisfaction.
+Overall, the sentiment reflects disappointment in both the game's execution and the marketing strategy employed.

 “You would think Ubisoft would go for the cash grab of a simple working PC port, since they know we want Sam back, but they are too lazy to make a new game.”